🔍

 Take a real request from your own work and write it as a complete five-element task: role, goal, audience, format, constraints — natural language, any order, no labels needed.

-Independent course by AI Smart Prompts — not affiliated with or endorsed by Anthropic.
+Independent course by AI Smart Prompts — not affiliated with, sponsored by, or endorsed by Anthropic.
 Claude is a trademark of Anthropic, PBC.
-Product facts verified July 12, 2026.
+Product facts last verified: July 12, 2026.